 Kenyon College may notify the parents or guardians of any dependent students who are respondents regarding conduct charges or sanctions, particularly disciplinary probation, loss of housing, suspension and dismissal.

 Confidentiality means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without express permission of the individual or as otherwise permitted or required by law.
 These designated professionals have the right to maintain privileged conversations under state law.
-Confidential resources include medical professionals, mental health professionals, rape crisis or domestic violence counselors and clergy.
+Confidential resources include medical professionals, mental health professionals, certified rape crisis or domestic violence counselors and clergy.

 Limits to confidentiality include: